Let's Create Memories Together.

 5. Send out your Save the Dates

 While these are not crucial if you are having a local wedding, it’s always a good idea to send people a quick note to let them know you’ve chosen a date.
 This is also a great opportunity to share with them your registry and your wedding website.
 Save the dates can go out anywhere from a year to 6 months in advance.
 If you’re having a destination wedding, definitely consider save the dates, as more planning is involved with attending a destination wedding.
-Are you considering an engagement session with your photographer?
+Are you considering an engagement session with your wedding photographer?
 If so, time it so that you’re able to use the photos for your Save the Dates and ask your photographer about turnaround times for the photos.

 6. Start a Wedding Website